yuanshunning/pickit-docs/docs/documentation/picking/enforce-alignment-of-pick-frame-orientation.rst

 from the table or bin, so this option enforces the pick frame to point upwards.
 This is typically used when there is a flexible gripper to pick the objects, e.g. a vacuum cup to pick cardboard boxes.
-See image below for the effect on a real scene in Pick-it.
+See image below for the effect on a real scene in Pickit.
 The image on the left is with no alignment, on the right z\|\|z alignment is used.
 Note that the X-axis of all pick frames are still pointing in the same orientation.
 This correction has no influence on the orientation of the pick frames.